m-lab/website/_pages/ndtmetrics.md

 * **server-limited**, when the server limits the data that can be sent.
   * The web100 variable `web100_log_entry.snap.SndLimTimeSnd` reports the time spent in this state.
   * This state can happen because
     * The uplink is congested.
-Note however that M-Lab servers are intentionally over provisioned to avoid this case.
+Note however that M-Lab servers are intentionally over provisioned to minimize this case.
     * The server cannot send as much data as the network and the receiver would allow, in specific phases of the tests.
 This usually happens during [TCP slow start](https://en.wikipedia.org/wiki/TCP_congestion_control#Slow_start){:target="_blank"}, especially with fast networks and high values of initial window.
     * The server cannot send as much data as the network and the receiver would allow, during the whole test.
 This can happen for specific TCP configurations.
 However, this kind of configuration is disabled by default on M-Lab servers.